a2x/cs2-dumper/README.md

-# CS2 Schema Dumper
+# CS2 Dumper

-Automated schema class file generator for Counter-Strike: 2.
-Generates JSON and C++ header files.
+Automated offsets and schema class file generator for Counter-Strike: 2.
+By default, it will generate JSON, Rust, C# and C++ header files.
+It also allows customization by overriding the `IFileBuilder` interface for exporting in your preferred file formats.

 # Generated Files